alainivars/utils2devops/docs/bins.rst

 Create a Docker Swarm on nodes docker-machine
 #############################################

-This script will create a swarm on nodes docker-machine named node-1 to name-n, the purpose of this script is for local debug or tests, you can after access to these by::
+This script will create a swarm on nodes docker-machine named node.1 to name-n, the purpose of this script is for local debug or tests, you can after access to these by::

-    docker-machine ssh node-n
+    docker-machine ssh node.n

 required::